 - Ensure the chapter is well-represented at a minimum of one SME Professional Development Conference each year.

-- Communicate often with your member and industry relations manager and/or membership consultant, sharing ideas and generating solutions to problems.
+- Communicate often with your member relations manager and/or membership consultant, sharing ideas and generating solutions to problems.

 - Become familiar with each of your chapter's leadership roles and responsibilities.